Staying at Tukchu Homestay in Leh was the highlight of our road trip to Leh Ladakh with kids. It’s a perfect reflection of home sweet home.

 850 per adult / 500 per kid with extra bed per night (with breakfast)

 This is what we paid.
-Tariff varies depending on the dates of stay.
+The tariff varies depending on the dates of stay.

-If you want to experience something special and beyond usual; Tukchu Homestay is a perfect place for you!
+If you want to experience something special and beyond usual; Tukchu Homestay in Leh is a perfect place for you!

 P.S.
 All opinions are my own and anecdotes are straight from my heart.
 I make or share recommendations genuinely based on my personal experience and to enhance the travel experience for my readers.